istio/istio.io/content/en/docs/ops/integrations/skywalking/index.md

 This will deploy SkyWalking into your cluster.
 This is intended for demonstration only, and is not tuned for performance or security.

-Istio proxies by default don't send traces to SkyWalking, you will also need to enable the SkyWalking tracing extension provider with the following fields to your configuration:
+Istio proxies by default don't send traces to SkyWalking.
+You will also need to enable the SkyWalking tracing extension provider by adding the following fields to your configuration:

 {{< text yaml >}}